albertoabellagarcia/context/device/doc/spec.md

     -   Mandatory if `location` is not present.
     -   It includes these properties
         - `streetAddress`  String containing the description of the address
-        - `addressLocality` String containing the name of the locality
+        - `addressLocality` alternatively, locality, (when using JSON-LD) String containing the name of the locality
-        - `addressRegion` String containing the name of the Region
+        - `addressRegion` alternatively, stateOrProvince, (when using JSON-LD) String containing the name of the Region
-        - `addressCountry` String containing the name of the Country
+        - `addressCountry` alternatively, country, (when using JSON-LD)String containing the name of the Country
-        - `postalCode` String containing the postal code
+        - `postalCode` alternatively, postCode, (when using JSON-LD)String containing the postal code
         - `postOfficeBoxNumber` String containing the Box Office number
         - `AreaServed` String containing the name of the area served by the location

-### Device commons properties
--   `category` Device type to be selected between the enum options.
-This case `sensor`
--   `controlledProperty` Array of strings identifying properties to be controlled to be selected between the enum options
--   `supportedProtocol` Array of strings identifying protocols enabled in the device
--   `macAddress` Array of strings identifying the mac addresses managed by the device

-### TMForum address properties
 -   `city` String with the city the address is in.
 Equivalent to addressLocality
 -   `country` String with the country that the address is in.